- how to properly integrate a sub-woofer into a hi-fi system and ... more

 Then, if you add a sub, the main speakers don’t need to go deep and this is a great advantage, in order to minimise the cabinet dimensions.
 In fact the big cabinet of the “dinos” has got only one purpose: to try to extend the bass response of the woofer(s).
 Anyway, they never manage to achieve the deep, clean and fast infra-bass of a good active subwoofer, but what is more, the large dimensions of their front panels (where the midrange(s) and tweeter(s) are lodged), renders impossible, in the mid-high department, to honour the physical parameters mentioned above.
 Furthermore, many designers of these big speakers, to compound the problems or probably just to impress more, have the nasty habit of using many drivers (two, or more tweeters - two, or more midranges - two, or more woofers), instead of only one per range.
 Someone should explain to me what for, if the speaker is considered only for domestic use, where a live “rock concert” sound pressure is not the priority!
 The only advantage I think of, could be that if you double any driver, you increase the sound emission by 3dB, so, at the same level, the use of two drivers reduces the distortion, but on the other hand you gravely increase the diffraction, refraction, phase and interaction between drivers, which results in a confusing and unfocused sound.
 To make a long story short, these “dinos” are constructed in defiance of the basic rules of the acoustics that I studied in Secondary School, not at University!
 They are sport cars with hexagonal wheels!

-Now, I'll confide to you my opinion on why manufacturers of hi-end speakers privilege the production of "dinos" instead of small, serious, 2-way speakers.
+Now, I'll confide to you my personal opinion on why manufacturers of hi-end speakers privilege the production of "dinos" instead of small, serious, 2-way speakers.
 Probably because they know that it's almost impossible to sell two small speakers at $50k (even the densest Audiophile would start to realise that someone is trying to make fun of him), but it's possible to do that with large speakers and for sure the game’s worth the candle!
 In fact the Audiophile cannot imagine that the real difference in cost between a well-made bookshelf and a “dino” is not so much: it mostly depends on the bigger dimensions and beauty of the cabinets and on more time (and the time is money) to be studied, because it’s not easy at all to make a 3-way or 4-way speaker with acceptable sound.
-Anyway, the real difference in cost between a well-made bookshelf and a “dino” could be around few thousand dollars, mostly due to the bigger dimensions and beauty of the cabinet, but crazy prices are always unjustifiable!
-If two speakers cost $100k, how much should your car cost?
+Anyway, the real difference in cost between a well-made bookshelf and a “dino” could be around few thousand dollars, mostly due to the bigger dimensions and beauty of the cabinet.
+However, prices like the ones of a beautiful car, are always unjustifiable!

 So, in my opinion, very serious 2-way or slim florstander speakers, with a semi-oval cabinet (to reduce internal standing-waves) and a front panel not wider than the woofer, able to produce quite a high sound pressure with low distortion, with a crossover point between woofer and tweeter above 2.5kHz (or higher), are nowadays the best possible speakers for the reproduction of sound from 80Hz upwards.
 Obviously it has to have only one tweeter and one mid-woofer or (even better) one tweeter and two mid-woofers in a pure D’Appolito configuration, which is the best for imaging.
 Please don't faint, but my piece of advice is to buy two centre speakers: if you put these speakers vertically on 60/70 cm. stands, you can position them quite easily and in locations impossible for the “dinos”.
 Furthermore, centre speakers usually produce very accurate sound (designers know that it's the most important speaker in a home-theatre system, so they devote particular attention designing them) and, setting them up vertically, you automatically obtain a pure D'Appolito configuration!